 An independent educational evaluation (IEE) also is called an outside evaluation.
-The school district will pay for this outside evaluation only if it has already done its own evaluation of your child and you disagree with what the district found.
-The purpose is to find out if your child needs special education, or continues to need special education.
-The person who evaluates your child for this outside evaluation cannot work for your child's school district.
-You, as a parent have the right, at any time, to arrange and pay for an outside evaluation for your child.
-Once you disagree with your district's evaluation of your child and ask for an outside evaluation, your district must take one of these actions without unnecessary delay:
+The educational agency will pay for this outside evaluation only if it has already done its own evaluation of your child and you disagree with what the educational agency found.
+The purpose is to find out if your child needs special education or continues to need special education.
+The person who evaluates your child for this outside evaluation cannot work for your child's educational agency.
+You, as a parent, have the right, at any time, to arrange and pay for an outside evaluation for your child.
+Once you disagree with your educational agency's evaluation of your child and ask for an outside evaluation, your educational agency must take one of these actions without unnecessary delay:

-- The school district must tell you about where you can obtain an outside evaluation of your child on your own and inform you of the criteria necessary for the district to pay for it.
-Once the district agrees and you get the outside evaluation, the district must pay the cost; or - The district must submit a request to the Ohio Department of Education's Office for Exceptional Children for a due process hearing (see page 21) because it disagrees with your request for an outside evaluation.
-This would be because the district thinks its own evaluation of your child was appropriate.
+- The educational agency must tell you where you can obtain an outside evaluation of your child on your own and inform you of the criteria necessary for the educational agency to pay for it.
+Once the educational agency agrees and you get the outside evaluation, the educational agency must pay the cost - The educational agency must submit a request to the Ohio Department of Education and Workforce's Office for Exceptional Children for a due process hearing (see page 20) because it disagrees with your request for an outside evaluation.
+This would be because the educational agency thinks its own evaluation of your child was appropriate